bitrix24/b24restdocs/api-reference/imopenlines/openlines/chat-bots/index.md

-# Chatbots in Open Lines
+# Chatbots in Open Channels

 {% note warning "We are still updating this page" %}